allanbunch/node-red-openai-api/README.md

 npm test
 ```

-Build output files are generated from `src/`:
+Generated files are part of the project:

-- `node.html` (from `src/node.html`)
+- `node.html` is built from `src/node.html`
-- `lib.js` (from `src/lib.js`)
+- `lib.js` is built from `src/lib.js`

+If you change source templates or runtime source files, rebuild before review or release.

 ## Contributing

-PRs are welcome.
+Contributions are welcome.
+Keep changes clear, intentional, and proven.

 Please include:

-- clear scope and rationale,
+- a clear scope and rationale
-- tests for behavior changes,
+- tests for behavior changes
-- a short plain-language comment block at the top of each test file you add or touch,
+- a short plain-language comment block at the top of each test file you add or touch
-- doc updates when user-facing behavior changes.
+- doc updates when user-facing behavior changes

 ## License